khushal123/nestjs-kafka-microservices/readme.md

    - **Get All Tasks**: Fetch a list of all tasks with this GET request.
    - **Get Task**: Retrieve details of a specific task.

-Remember to adjust the body of the requests or the endpoints as per your requirements.